-Attendance and Participation

-Because this course is designed to prepare students for work in technical or business communication, collaborative work is an important component.
-Much of the grade will be based on the team project, and there will be group work early in the term as preparation for individual assignments as well.
+Attendance and Participation Because this course is designed to prepare students for work in technical or business communication, collaborative work is an important component.
+A substantial part of the grade will be based on the team project, and there will be group work early in the term as preparation for individual assignments as well.
 Students will not automatically receive the team grade if they do not contribute meaningfully and substantially to the team's success.
-Therefore it is essential that all students attend all classes; occasional absence for reasons of illness or emergency can be accommodated, but regular absence because of conflicts with work schedules or personal issues cannot.
+Therefore it is essential that all students attend all classes; occasional absence for reasons of illness or emergency is unlikely to seriously affect the grade, but regular absence because of conflicts with work schedules or personal issues certainly will.
 Students should consider this course as a commitment equal to that expected of a career-oriented job.